Overreaching & Tapering

 susceptible such as military recruits in basic training, marathon

 or triathlon participants, or dehydrated or heat-stressed exercisers.

-However several experienced athletes have also been know to develop
+However, several experienced athletes have also been known to

-Medical attention should sought if Rhabdomyolis is suspected.
+Medical attention should be sought if Rhabdomyolysis is suspected.

 Diagnosis is made with blood tests and urinalysis.
 Treatment

 includes intravenous fluids but may include dialysis in more

 Huerta-Alardín AL, Varon J, Marik PE (2005).
 Bench-to-bedside

 Zatsiorsky VM, Kraemer WJ (1995).
 Science and Practice

 of Strength Training.
 2nd Ed, 85.
 Book